Valerija1/javascript-calculator/README.md

 # javascript-calculator
-A simple calculator using plain JavaScript
+A simple calculator built using plain JavaScript/HTML/Bootstrap as a FreeCodeCamp Front End Development project.